"And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb."Revelation 13:8

 So how do the three passages relate to Revelation 13 and Daniel 7?

-As this lesson is being revised (late 2011), the nation Israel has not yet awakened to their Messiah.
+As this lesson is being revised (Spring 2016), the nation Israel has not yet awakened to their Messiah.
 In fact, very few Israelites have much real knowledge of the God of Abraham, Isaac and Jacob.
 Therefore, the days are fast approaching when the Lord will send the lion and bear and leopard countries to be part of the last-days' group that oppresses Israel under the leadership of the Last-Days' Dictator.

 After the dictator (the beast) is given a private suite in Hell (the Lake of Fire), the Messiah of Israel will establish His kingdom on earth, with Jerusalem as its capital.
 And Israel will be at peace with the nations (including the countries represented by the lion, bear and leopard) that formerly oppressed her.